 Receivables - Accounts, grants, and contributions receivable are reviewed periodically as to their collectability.
 Management provides for losses on receivables using the allowance method.
-Based on collection experience and management's review, an allowance for doubtful accounts of \$-0- and \$2,473 is recorded at June 30, 2021 and 2020, respectively.
+Based on collection experience and management's review, an allowance for doubtful accounts of \$3,359 and \$-0- is recorded at June 30, 2022 and 2021, respectively.

 Land, Buildings, and Equipment - Land, buildings, and equipment are recorded at cost or, if donated, at estimated fair value as of the date of donation.
 The Organization generally capitalizes an asset if its life is estimated to be one year or greater and the cost is \$1,000 or greater.
-Depreciation is provided using the straight-line basis over the estimated useful lives of the respective assets, which range from 5-39 years.
+Depreciation is provided using the straight-line basis over the estimated useful lives of the respective assets, which range from 5 to 39 years.
 Expenditures for repairs and maintenance are charged to expense as incurred.